TheLaari/TheLaari/README.md

 Information Systems grad student from Finland.
 Once, I was an engineer and it might have permanently affected my brain.
 I enjoy web, graphic and game design, maker subculture and open source technologies, both software and hardware.
-And the 80s, despite not having being born then.
+And the 80s, despite not having been born then.

 Techs & skills: